ntk148v/lets-go/README.md

 * **Package scope - A  scope is a region in code block where a defined variable is accessible**.
 A package scope is a region within a package where a declared variable is accessible from within a package (*across all files in the package*).
 This region is the top-most block of any file in the package. **You are not allowed to re-declare global variable with same name in the same package**
 * **Variable initialization**.
 * **Init function**: Like `main` function, `init` function is called by Go when a package is initialized.
-It does not take any arguments and doesn’t return any value. `init`function is implicitly declared by Go.
+It does not take any arguments & doesn’t return any value. `init`function is implicitly declared by Go.
 You can have multiple `init` functions in a file or a package.
 Order of the execution of `init` function in a file will be according to the order of their appearances.
 * **Package alias**: Underscore is a special character in Go which act as `null` container.
 * A main thing to remember is, **an imported package is initialized only once per package**.
 Hence if you have many import statements in a package, an imported package is going to be initialized only once in the lifetime of main package execution.